-The diet for a baby vs adult bearded dragon is very different; adults require 80% veggies and 20% protein while the opposite applies to babies.
+One important difference is: Adults require 80% veggies and 20% protein while the opposite applies to babies.

 A staple for the adult bearded dragon is going to be their greens.
 They need a fresh mixture of various greens every day.
 (Although some are very stubborn and don't always eat their greens, they should still be offered every day.)

 - Mustard greens

 - Turnip greens

 - Dandelion greens

 Examples of Vegetables to Add to the Salad

 - Butternut squash

 - Yellow squash

 - Carrot shavings